smarr/TruffleSOM/README.md

     cd libs/truffle/truffle
     ../../mx/mx intellijinit

+TruffleSOM uses the Graal compiler to reach state-of-the-art performance.
+To use it, we need to compile it together with TruffleSOM:

+    ant compile

+Afterwards, we can run a benchmark, and observe that the initial iterations take much longer, but after a while we reach magnitudes faster execution speeds:

+    ./som -cp Smalltalk Examples/Benchmarks/BenchmarkHarness.som Mandelbrot 100 500

 Information on previous authors are included in the AUTHORS file.
 This code is distributed under the MIT License.
 Please see the LICENSE file for details.